MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 <b>Create Workspace</b>: Workspace, Workspace, create, folder.
 Right click folder and modify permission.

-<b> Demo: Getting started with the Databricks CLI </b>: We will be using Azure Cloud Shell, a webb based CLI for accessing Azure.
+<b> Demo: Getting started with the Databricks CLI: </b>

+<p>We will be using Azure Cloud Shell, a webb based CLI for accessing Azure.
 You can also setup the CLI locally.
 CLI stands for command-line interface.
 First, I need to generate a new token for my user to able access my workspacing using the databricks cli.
 Copy the token, and go into https://shell.azure.com.
-Let's create an virtual environment for my Data Bricks CLI to live in.
+Let's create an virtual environment for my Data Bricks CLI to live in. </p>

 <pre>
 virtualenv -p /user/bin/python2.7